 In the book, Henley describes his incarceration while covering a revolution in the tiny European nation of San Marino, being roughed up by bodyguards of a military coup leader in Fiji, being tossed out of a Moscow reception after he knocked over a tray of drinks near Soviet leader Nikolai Bulganin, and how he narrowly escaped injury or death while walking in a minefield on the Israeli-Egyptian border.

-The book also chronicles his harrowing escape from Hezbollah terrorists in Lebanon, his involvement in aiding the escape of two children from East to West Berlin following the erection of the Berlin Wall, his experience while riding a chairlift to the Great Wall of China the very moment the 2008 China earthquake struck, and his entrapment hundreds of feet beneath a deserted Crusader castle in a remote desert in Jordan.
+The book also chronicles his harrowing escape from Hezbollah terrorists in Lebanon, his involvement in aiding the escape of two children from East to West Berlin following the construction of the Berlin Wall, his experience while riding a chairlift to the Great Wall of China the very moment the 2008 China earthquake struck, and his entrapment hundreds of feet beneath a deserted Crusader castle in a remote desert in Jordan.

 As well, he recounts his mauling by a pack of wild dogs on a tiny island in the Samoan archipelago, being shot at twice (in both cases, the shooters missed), his near-drowning when his outrigger canoe almost sank during a storm off the Marshall Islands in the Pacific, and his search for hermaphrodite pigs in the Pacific Island nation of Vanuatu.

 And Henley tells his readers about his days covering the White House and Capitol Hill, the presidencies of Kennedy, Nixon, Reagan and Clinton, his firing as Nixon’s assistant press secretary and his assignments reporting on Southern California murders and mayhem, mobsters Bugsy Siegel and Mickey Cohen, kings and queens he has known, and his personal involvement with the flamboyant Howard Hughes and the “Mormon will” controversy.